Rural Women Entrepreneurs

-People living in rural regions usually have to put up with poorer medical care than those living in towns and cities – this is no different on the continent of Africa.
-The COVID-19 pandemic and climate change have further exacerbated this supply shortage in many countries, with women often worst affected.
-Innovative telemedical solutions can help alleviate these bottlenecks.
+People living in rural regions often are chronically disconnected from a variety of services that would provide them with opportunities for better health, nutrition and economic opportunity – this is no different on the continent of Africa.
+The COVID-19 pandemic, global supply chain disruptions and climate change have further exacerbated shortages and access problems in many countries, with women and vulnerable individuals often worst affected.
+Innovative digital solutions can help alleviate these bottlenecks.

 Our project goals